 The period of history into which St. Benedict of Nursia (480-547) was born was not much different from our own.
 He grew up in Italy at a time when the Roman Empire was in shambles and the sense of order which the empire gave had given way to decadence.
 Benedict was given a traditional Roman education, but decided that the life that he found in Rome did not appeal to him.
 Instead, he chose to become a hermit and eventually founded the monastery of Montecassino (just outside of Rome) and wrote a rule of life which his “sons and daughters” still live by today.

 As our economy continues to worsen, it is only a matter of time before decadence becomes the order of the day as people begin to feel a greater and greater sense of hopelessness.
 There is only so much that the state can do so much.
 We can see on the nightly news that with every effort that the government makes to improve the economy, the stock market goes down.
 Benedict watched the economy of Rome crumble and he became convinced that it was life in community with likeminded individuals who are dedicated to serving God was the answer.
 After over fifteen hundred years the way of life which Benedict introduced to the Western world is still alive and well.
+St. Benedict’s official biographer, Pope St. Gregory the Great (590-604), played a major role in furthering the influence of the Benedictines and spreading the Gospel by sending Augustine and several other monks from St. Andrew’s Monastery in Italy to England.
+Augustine had a great deal of success in England following the conversion of King Ethelbert of Kent.
+King Ethelbert gave the monks land to build a monastery and Pope Gregory appointed Augustine as the first archbishop of Canterbury in 598.

 Another major contribution the Benedictines have made to Western civilization is maintaining our culture through the arts and education.
 Following his coronation as Holy Roman Emperor on Christmas Day 800, Charlemagne (742-814) promoted the importance of education and relied upon his advisors, who were all Benedictine monks, to implement his education plans throughout the empire.
 The monks also helped him promote the arts.
 At a time when concert halls and art galleries did not exist, the monasteries would provide the people with a chance to listen to music and view artwork.